ECE Resources

-In our webinar, Dr Hannah Waddington (Victoria University of Wellington) and Jessica Tupou provided an understanding of Autism Spectrum Disorder (ASD) and the implications it has for children’s learning in ECE.
-They offered several strategies and practical techniques for supporting children with autism in an early childhood setting.
+In a webinar, Dr Hannah Waddington (Victoria University of Wellington) and Jessica Tupou provided an understanding of autism and the implications it has for children’s learning in the early years.
+They offered several strategies and practical techniques for supporting autistic children in early childhood settings.

-Many autistic children are attending Early Childhood Education (ECE) services.
-A recent survey in New Zealand found 1 in 45 children under the age of 14 as having an autism diagnosis.
+Autism is common.
+A recent survey in New Zealand found one in 45 children under the age of 14 as having an autism diagnosis.
 It is more common in boys than girls, although it is possibly underdiagnosed in girls.
-ASD is a neuro-developmental disorder.
-The term ‘neuro’ refers to differences in wiring of the brain, while the disorder is developmental because it impacts children’s development and is lifelong.
-Many autistic children will have other diagnoses, difficulties, and behavioural concerns as well.
+Autism is a neuro-developmental difference.
+The term ‘neuro’ refers to differences in wiring of the brain, while autism is developmental because it impacts children’s development and is lifelong.
+Many autistic children will have other diagnoses, strengths, and challenges as well.

-Autistic children’s challenges and difficulties can impact on their learning in ECE.
-Learning in ECE happens primarily through social interaction, and through paying attention to others and what they are doing.
-Autistic children may miss out on learning opportunities because they may not attend to the voices and faces of people around them, and because they may have difficulty building relationships with teachers and peers.
-In play, they may show a fixation on a particular toy to the exclusion of everything else, or they may have difficulty transitioning between activities, which causes them to miss out on a broader range of learning opportunities.
-Autistic children can also have difficulties managing their arousal, and can be either under-aroused (seemingly ‘zoned out’) or over-aroused (over-energised and wound up), which impacts on social interactions and teaching.
-These difficulties, if left unaddressed, can cause autistic children to fall behind in their learning.
+Autistic children may learn differently in early childhood settings.
+Learning in early childhood happens primarily through social interaction, and through paying attention to others and what they are doing.
+Autistic children may miss certain learning opportunities because they may not attend to the voices and faces of people around them, and because they may have difficulty building relationships with teachers and peers.
+In play, they may show a special interest in a particular toy to the exclusion of everything else, or they may have difficulty transitioning between activities, which causes them to miss out on a broader range of learning opportunities.
+Autistic children can also have different levels of arousal to other children and can be either under-aroused (seemingly ‘zoned out’) or over-aroused (over-energised and wound up), which impacts on social interactions and teaching.

-Early indicators of autism are present under the age of 1.
+Early indicators of autism are present under the age of one.
 These include atypical eye contact, few pointing gestures (particularly pointing to show interest or share an observation with another), and not responding to their name when called.
 Free screening tools such as ASDetect are available and may be useful to teachers and parents.
 It is important to remember that professionals are required for diagnosis, and that parents must agree to any referral to a professional.
-Teachers can gather evidence of children’s challenges, raise their concerns with parents, and find out what concerns parents have.
+Teachers can gather evidence of children’s differences and challenges, mention what they have noticed to parents, and find out what concerns parents have.
 Referrals can be made through a GP or by teachers themselves.
 A diagnosis can be helpful because it can lead to tailored support, but it is not essential, and is not needed to access many support services.
-The Ministry of Education provides access to supports such as Education Support Workers (ESW), speech and language therapists, and Early Intervention Services.
-There is substantial research showing that early diagnosis, intervention, and support for children with autism leads to improved outcomes including mainstream education attendance and employment.
+In New Zealand, the Ministry of Education provides access to supports such as Education Support Workers (ESW), speech and language therapists, and Early Intervention Services.
+There is substantial research showing that early diagnosis, intervention, and support for autistic children leads to positive outcomes including school attendance and employment.

-It is important to support autistic children to develop relationships with a range of people in an ECE centre.
+It is important to support autistic children to develop relationships with a range of people in an early childhood centre.
 It is not uncommon for one teacher to develop a special relationship with an autistic child, but ideally the aim is for children to have lots of good relationships with other teachers in order to maximise learning opportunities and ensure that the child can cope if their favourite teacher is not present.
 The preferred teacher can share strategies for building a relationship with the child with the rest of the teaching team.
 Spending time one-on-one with a child is highly valuable for relationship-building, and even a small amount of time (such as ten minutes a day) will benefit both the teacher and the child.
-One idea that teaching teams might like to try is using a child’s ESW to free up teachers to spend one-on-one time with the child.
+If the child has an ESW, teaching teams might like to try using the ESW to free up teachers to spend one-on-one time with the child.
 Children may also be supported to practise social interactions with peers.
 Peers who are mature and have well-developed empathy and social skills will be well suited for these practice interactions.
-Teachers might also help autistic children to notice when a peer does something fun or interesting, and invite them to copy (or help other children notice when the autistic child does something fun or interesting and encourage them to copy).
+Teachers might also help autistic children to notice when a peer does something fun or interesting, and invite them to copy.
+Similarly, they can help other children notice when the autistic child does something fun or interesting and encourage them to copy.
 In general, it is best to bring peers into the autistic child’s play, rather than trying to point autistic children towards playing peers’ games.

 By Dr Vicki Hargraves